MeeseGod/expressClub/README.md

 ##  The Underground
 This application is a live chat application with user registration, administration capabilities and anonymity protection for users from non-verified users.
 Anyone can register though only people with a secret verification phrase can post and see the names of other posters.

-The application utilizes express as it's backend and EJS for it's view.
+The application utilizes express as it's serverside backend and EJS for it's view.
+User and message information utilizes MongoDB.

 Live App: https://the-underground.onrender.com/